pwncollege/dojo/README.md

-# pwn.college
+# DOJO

-Deploy a pwn.college instance!
+Deploy a pwn.college dojo instance!

 ## Details

-The pwn.college infrastructure is based on [CTFd](https://github.com/CTFd/CTFd).
+The pwn.college dojo infrastructure is based on [CTFd](https://github.com/CTFd/CTFd).
 CTFd provides for a concept of users, challenges, and users solving those challenges by submitting flags.
 From there, this repository provides infrastructure which expands upon these capabilities.